maplelm/SSHColony/README.md

 # Todos

 - [ ] Implement enable/disable feature for menus
+- [ ] Implement Dyn trait object items for menus as I think this will be better then generics for interoperations with the renderer
 - [ ] engine not properly entering alt buffer
 - [ ] engine not properly hiding and reveling cursor
 - [ ] engine not handling different sized terminals